Raspberry Muffins

 • Do not overmix the batter.
 Over-mixing can result in denser muffins that may not bake evenly.
 This can also cause them to form peaked tops.

-• TO STORE Leftovers can be stored in a container in the fridge or at room temperature for up to 3 days.
+• Leftovers can be stored in a container at room temperature or in the fridge for up to 3 days.
+These can be frozen for up to 3 months.

 Nutrition